UK PM Johnson says furlough scheme keeps people in "suspended animation" | Health

-Prime Minister Boris Johnson described a scheme created to retain jobs as keeping people in "suspended animation", saying on Wednesday that the government instead wanted to get Britain back to work.
+Prime Minister Boris Johnson said on Wednesday a furlough scheme created to retain jobs during the coronavirus pandemic was now keeping people in "suspended animation", and that the government instead wanted to get Britain back to work.

-Questioned in parliament by opposition parties over whether he would extend the so-called furlough scheme beyond an end of October deadline to protect people's jobs, Johnson said the programme "keeps them in suspended animation and prevents them from going to work.
+Questioned in parliament by opposition parties over whether he would extend the furlough scheme beyond its end-October deadline, Johnson said the programme "keeps them in suspended animation and prevents them from going to work.
 What we want to do is to get people back to work."
+He said the government had turned the tide of the COVID-19 pandemic and made clear his priority was now addressing the damage done to the economy by a virus that forced months of almost total shutdown.

+Conscious too that many businesses in towns and cities have been hit by a lack of passing trade, he wants to convince sceptical workers and employers that it is safe to return to their offices and places of work.
+"It's very important that we get people back into the workplace in a COVID-secure way, and ... that we do absolutely everything we can to give them confidence that it is a good idea to go back," Johnson said.

 - READ MORE ON: